scalyr/scalyr-grafana-datasource-plugin/README.md

 ${varname:option}
 ```

-For multi-value variables there is a custom default substitution method, the values will be quoted and separated with
+For multi-value variables there is a custom default substitution method, the values are quoted and separated with
 commas, for example:

 ```bash